-3.22 Relationship of Short-Term Uses to Long-Term Productivity

-NEPA requires a discussion of the relationship between short-term uses of the environment and the maintenance and enhancement of long-term productivity.
-This EA focuses on the analyses of environmental impacts associated with the decontamination and deconstruction of the buildings and structures at BRF that are no longer used for their original purpose to support power generation.
+3.22 Relationship of Short-Term Uses to Long-Term Productivity of the buildings and structures at BRF that are no longer used for their original purpose to support power generation.
 For the purposes of this section, these activities are considered short-term uses of the environment and the long-term is considered to be initiated upon the completion of deconstruction and site restoration.